bearlyrunning/FindingTheNeedleWorkshop/python/normalizer/README.md

 <TODO: Implement me!>
 ```

-These changes need to take place in separate directories.
+These changes need to take place in separate files.
 We recommend completing this section in the following order:

-1. `dns/dns.py`, with unit tests in `dns/test_dns.py`.
+1. `dns.py`, with unit tests in `test_dns.py`.
-2. `netflow/netflow.py`, with unit tests in `netflow/test_netflow.py`.
+2. `netflow.py`, with unit tests in `test_netflow.py`.
-3. `execution/execution.py`, with unit tests in `execution/test_execution.py`.
+3. `execution.py`, with unit tests in `test_execution.py`.

 ## Input and Output locations